lifeomic/dynamost/README.md

     },
   );

-  // Some more custom logic, it can be anything...
+  // Some more custom logic, it can be anything as long as it's synchronous.

-  if (!process.env.PREMIUM_MEMBERSHIPS_ENABLED) {
-    await membershipModel.delete({
-      id: 'membership-id',
-    }, { transaction })
-  }
 });
 ```

 ### Caveats

 The `TransactionManager` currently only supports write transactions.
+Transaction
-Transaction support can progressively be added to each of the methods inside `DynamoTable`
+support can progressively be added to each of the methods inside `DynamoTable`
 by passing in an optional `Transaction` parameter.